 The Tangean Royals as a race have pointed ears... and telepathic abilities...

 Again, pure conjecture, but is it just possible that the Grubs wear red for a reason?

 Nos-4-A2 is a refrence to the classic vampire film Nosferatu.

 Smelly Feet: In "Bunzel Fever", Booster gets knocked out by Torque after he experiences symptoms of the Bunzel Fever, XR and Mira find him and try to wake him up, XR pulls out a sock and waves it in Booster's face, Booster wakes up instantly saying how much it stinks and XR says "this thing could raise the dead", Booster asks whose sock it is, Mira, embarrassed, blushes and snags her sock back.

-Virtual Reality Interrogation: One episode uses the Faked Rip Van Winkle varient; Buzz is convinced a Negative Space Wedgie transported him into the future and destroyed Zerg.
-In reality, the "museum pieces" are his actual armour, the kids he's telling stories (and weaknesses) to are robots and Zerg is alive, well and showing Buzz's captive crew the whole setup to taunt them.
+Virtual Reality Interrogation: One episode uses the Faked Rip Van Winkle varient; Buzz is convinced a Negative Space Wedgie transported him into the future and destroyed Zurg.
+In reality, the "museum pieces" are his actual armour, the kids he's telling stories (and weaknesses) to are robots and Zurg is alive, well and showing Buzz's captive crew the whole setup to taunt them.

 What the Hell, Hero?: Mira and Booster do this to Buzz when he shrugs off Bonnie Lapton's feelings for him as a stereotypical "damsel in distress" situation and doesn't even try to take her seriously.
 Bonnie runs off utterly crushed, as her feelings were quite genuine, and is hurt that once again someone she cares about refuses to take her seriously.
 It's only after Mira and Booster point out just what Buzz did that he fixes his mistake.